felipendc/fedora_34_for_Thinkpad-T430_personal_scripts/README.md

 ***How to run the scripts:***

 <pre>
-# To install the "Big Sur theme" and all the packages:
+# To install the "Big Sur theme" and all the packages, run:
 ./vicyos-fedora-personal-autoconfig-v2.sh

-To install the "Big Sur theme" only:
+To install the "Big Sur theme" only, run:
 ./install_big_sur-theme_only.sh
 </pre>